shmcfarl/opentelemetry-microservices-demo/README.md

 | Jaeger UI                                                                                                         | Trace View                                                                                                    |
 | ----------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |
 | [![Screenshot of Jaeger UI](./docs/img/jaeger-ui.png)](./docs/img/jaeger-ui.png) | [![Screenshot of Trace View](./docs/img/jaeger-trace-view.png)](./docs/img/jaeger-trace-view.png) |

-## Quickstart (GKE)

-If you'd like to follow Google's quickstart to deploy the sample in GKE,  please refer to [the original repository](https://github.com/GoogleCloudPlatform/microservices-demo#quickstart-gke).
-This repository will work with skaffold in the same way.

 ## Quickstart (Local with Docker)
 **Docker is required.**
 If you want to test it locally without a kubernetes cluster, you can follow the steps below.